haydenth/style-guides/PYTHON.md

   ...
 ```

-And a BAD comment below:
+And a BAD comment below.
+Don't write this comment, it's obvious and takes up a useless line of code.
 ```python
 def do_something():
   ''' loop over the list and power 2 '''